-Research Proposal (your plan) (revised) Title page П Table of contents (you must use page numbers on the bottom center of the pages and subheadings to help me navigate through your paper) (see handout for correct format).
-Do NOT include sections that do not exist \ items below are not included in the table of contents Introduction (include why you are interested in this topic), this is the place you can be personal and tell me why you chose this topic (revised) Review of literature П Methods (this section is written in future tense because it is your plan) This section has four subsections with level 2 headings: Paragraph introducing your study with your research question: Give your study a name, and use that name in the level two heading (e.g., The Matthews Study of Life) Operationalization of variables: discuss your variables, the survey items, in specific but general terms; define any ambiguous terms Sample: state that you will use a convenience sample and tell where you plan to collect it (e.g., A convenience sample will be collected for this research.
+Research Proposal (your plan) □ (revised) Title page Table of contents (you must use page numbers on the bottom center of the pages and subheadings to help me navigate through your paper) (see handout for correct format).
+Do NOT include sections that do not exist items below are not included in the table of contents personal and tell me why you chose this topic (revised) Review of literature Methods (this section is written in future tense because it is your plan) This section has four subsections with level 2 headings: Paragraph introducing your study with your research question: Give your study a name, and use that name in the level two heading (e.g., The Matthews Study of Life) Operationalization of variables: discuss your variables, the survey items, in - specific but general terms; define any ambiguous terms Sample: state that you will use a convenience sample and tell where you plan to collect it (e.g., A convenience sample will be collected for this research.
 I will stand outside the library and ask if students would be willing to participate in my research.)
-Analyses: since you don't know what statistics you will use yet, it is sufficient to say that you will use qualitative and quantitative methods of analysis See the quantitative article "How American's Enact the Grandparent Role" page 498 for an example of this section and also refer to the articles you have collected.
-Published articles will be more comprehensive than you need to be, but they provide a good guide for you. (revised) Survey (use the name of your survey in your table of contents) П (revised, revised) References Staple this assignment at the top left with the grade sheet on top and binder clip with the following in this order: Original graded review of literature with grade sheet attached \ Original graded annotated references with grade sheet attached \ Original graded survey with my comments \ Writing lab draft of the proposal with pink sheet stapled on top, if applicable (do NOT include the writing lab draft of the review of literature)\ If you have changed/added articles since the review of literature, include all of the new articles in order.
-Staple each article and highlight the reference information. ©Failure to follow directions will result in a 6-point deduction See NOTE1 below for extra credit on this assignment See NOTE2 below for submitting a draft of this paper to turnitin.com
+Analyses: since you don't know what statistics you will use yet, it is sufficient to say that you will use qualitative and quantitative methods of analysis (revised) Survey (use the name of your survey in your table of contents) (revised, revised) References Staple this assignment at the top left with the grade sheet on top and binder clip with the following in this order: Original graded review of literature with grade sheet attached Original graded annotated references with grade sheet attached Original graded survey with my comments Writing lab draft of the proposal with pink sheet stapled on top, if applicable (do NOT include the writing lab draft of the review of literature) If you have changed/added articles since the review of literature, include all of the new articles in order.

+Staple each article and highlight the reference information.

+©Failure to follow directions will result in a 6-point deduction

+See NOTE1 below for extra credit on this assignment See NOTE2 below for submitting a draft of this paper to turnitin.com